-Touch makes captivating use of extensive archival footage and still photography of Dr. Upledger at work throughout his professional life, which is interwoven with compelling contemporary footage shot primarily at the Integrative Pediatric Therapy clinics in Dallas, the Upledger Clinic and Upledger Institute in Florida, and at the UNEXSO dolphin sanctuary at Freeport on the island of Grand Bahama.
+Touch makes captivating use of extensive archival footage and still photography of Dr. Upledger at work throughout his professional life, which is interwoven with compelling contemporary footage shot primarily at the Integrative Pediatric Therapy clinics in Dallas, the Upledger clinic and Upledger Institute international in Florida, and at the UNEXSO dolphin sanctuary at Freeport on the Island of Grand Bahama.

 In a nonlinear, unchronological style, the film's four primary story arcs are creatively entwined: the development of Dr. Upledger's medical discoveries and craniosacral therapy; the broad spread of CST and its practitioners around the world; patient stories that arc from illness and disability to dramatic improvements and cures, and the visually arresting dolphin-assisted therapy that takes place in the azure waters of the Caribbean.